IPS Full Form

-IPS or the Indian Police Service is a management cadre of Indian Police and is one of the three all India Services of the Government of India.
+IPS or the Indian Police Service is a management cadre of the Indian Police and is one of the three all-India Services of the Government of India.
 Candidates selected as IPS officers lead the various state- and national-level police forces such as CBI, R&AW, IB, and so on.
 Getting top ranks usually under AIR 150 makes a way to join as an IPS officer.

 These candidates further undergo training for 2 years before starting their career as Deputy/Assistant Superintendent of Police in any of the state cadres.

-UPSC Civil Services Exam (CSE) is a 3 stage process and These stages are:
+UPSC Civil Services Exam (CSE) is a 3 stage process.
+These stages are as follows:

 Stage 1 – Preliminary Exam (objective)